 To Promote the Teachings of the Catholic Church

 Members struggled to live the Christian ideal both in homes and families, but continued to exemplify the ideals in any way they could.
-Members who were seniors, parents, grandparents or concerned members of the Catholic communities tried to be diligent in this role and did whatever they could to help younger generations live the Christian way.
+Members who were seniors, parents, grandparents or concerned members of Catholic communities tried to be diligent in this role and did whatever they could to help younger generations live the Christian way.
 Parish councils offered support, living the word and praying for the continuation of the moral way.

-To Protect the Sanctity of Human Life
+To Protect the Sanctity of Life

 The sanctity of life was foremost on the minds of members.
 Many members supported the Centre for Life and took part in discussions of the importance of life from conception to death for all members of society.
 Members respected life by supporting pregnant mothers through baby showers and donations.
 Members tried to support youth by helping with activities organized for them.
 Many members helped enhance the lives of seniors by visiting them at home and in senior care homes.
 Members tried their best to respect life at all stages.